0xwonj/dungeon/README.md

 This is important — in Web3 games, fairness and trustlessness aren’t just design goals but **security guarantees**.
 Players own their assets and outcomes, so the rules themselves must be provable.
 Dungeon treats verifiability as a first-class principle: the game world operates transparently, **bound by math rather than authority**.

-## Philosophy

-### Determinism first
-The runtime, repositories, and workers are structured so the same sequence of actions always yields the same state.
-Determinism makes the game debuggable, unlocks reproducible tests, and is the foundation for producing consistent zero-knowledge witnesses.
-We avoid hidden side effects or implicit randomness; all entropy comes from injectable providers.

-### Prove validity, not everything
-We view the game as a finite state machine: actions are the only way to transition state, and each action passes through `pre-validate`, `execute`, and `post-validate` phases.
-Instead of re-running the whole engine inside a zkVM, we plan to prove that each action satisfied the validation phases for the prior state.
-This keeps proofs succinct and affordable while still preventing cheating.

-### Modular by default
-Every boundary—input providers, oracle adapters, persistence, workers—speaks through traits or clear module contracts.
-Developers can slot in a custom AI policy, swap in new content packs, or back the runtime with different storage without rewriting the core.
-This modularity is what lets the project scale from a terminal prototype to richer clients and community mods.

-### Players, then proofs
-We are building a fun, expressive 2D dungeon crawl first.
-The system should encourage tactical depth, emergent NPC behaviors, and designer creativity.
-Zero-knowledge enforcement lives alongside the gameplay loop instead of dictating it; the proving story supports the RPG, not the other way around.

-### Minimal blockchain footprint
-Proof artifacts and occasional state commitments are the only data meant for chains.
-We push heavy computation off-chain and keep gameplay loops snappy.
-The design lets players cooperate or compete without burdening them with constant transactions, while still enabling on-chain verification when needed.

-## Zero-Knowledge Strategy

-There are multiple ways to bring ZK proofs into games.
-One approach is to prove the entire runtime (AI, physics, rules) inside a zkVM—easy to reason about but prohibitively expensive and slow for richly interactive games.
-Dungeon instead proves **action validity**:

-1. **Finite State Machine** – the game is treated as an FSM where only actions transition state. `game-core` remains deterministic and stateless, accepting state snapshots and action descriptions.
-2. **Validation Phases** – each action consists of `pre-validate`, `execute`, and `post-validate` steps.
-The plan is to encode the validation phases into ZK circuits so we can prove “this action was legal for the prior state” without running the full engine in-circuit.
-3. **Witness Production** – during execution the runtime emits checkpoints and witnesses for the prover worker.
-Proofs will assert action validity and can be posted on-chain or stored off-chain for audits.
-4. **Minimal Blockchain Interaction** – by proving validity off-chain, only proof artifacts and occasional state commitments need to be persisted to a chain, keeping costs low and throughput high while still preventing cheating.

 ## Repository Layout

 ```